9dots/get-coding-curricula/k-2/grade-1/lesson-plans/lesson-5/lesson.md

 - [ ] **Extension:** Have students who finish early work on the PixelBot bonus playlist.

+<note type='tip'>Check challenges 3 and 4 in the practice playlist to track student progress.</note>

 ## 5. Evaluate: Debrief (5 mins)
 - [ ] **Discuss** the question below as a class.